 - The delayed tax deduction for deferred comp contributions would remain unchanged.
 Unlike contributions to qualified plans that are currently deductible, deferred comp benefits are only tax deductible when distributed.

 So, any significant reductions in corporate tax rates could dramatically lower an employer’s long-term cost to sponsor a deferred comp plan.
-The cash flow required to support the delayed tax deduction would be much lower than under current law.
+The cash flow required to support the delayed tax deduction could be much lower than under current law.
 Although it’s unlikely that a 15% corporate rate would make it into law, even a reduction to 20% or 25% would have a positive impact on employers’ cash flow.

 Deferred comp plans are unfunded plans under the Employee Retirement Income Security Act (ERISA).
 This means that any assets set aside to informally finance the promised benefits remain on the employer’s balance sheet and are subject to taxation as required under the tax code.
 Typically, deferred comp plans are informally financed with taxable mutual funds or corporate-owned life insurance (COLI).

 If there’s a significant change in corporate tax rates, this could affect the comparative economics of deferred comp plan financing:

 - If corporate tax rates fall to around 25% (combined state and federal), COLI will generally compare somewhat favorably to mutual fund financing, but the advantages will only be realized if held by the employer for a longer time horizon.

 - It’s good to remember that COLI provides other benefits, including cost-recovery and/or key-person coverage, that may be desirable outside the deferred comp plan.
 So, be sure to look at the economic variables, as well as any other needs of the employer.